Dog fighting in the United States: July 2007 South Holland, Illinois

 WBBM radio news reported that the dogs seized in the raid ranged from weeks-old puppies to older dogs, some of whom suffered from physical injuries.
 Officers wore industrial masks Friday as they rescued the dogs, which were kept in pet transport carriers in the barn and positioned in a way that restricted sunlight.
 Several of the carriers had bite marks around their openings.
 Dart described the conditions inside the barn as horrible.
 "It's very difficult to breathe inside," he said.
 "The smell is overwhelming, and the conditions are deplorable."

 Sheriff Dart said it was clear that the 29-year-old homeowner was an active ringleader on the dog-fighting circuit, breeding fighting dogs while renting out others for matches and raking in hundreds of dollars each time.
 Kevin Taylor was known to authorities.
 He has two prior convictions related to dog fighting, including cruelty to animals.
 He was convicted On June 15, 2007 in Livingston County after being arrested for attending dog fights near Pontiac in September 2005.
 According to news reports, a Livingston County jury convicted Taylor on a Class C misdemeanor charge.
 He paid a fine of $1,275 and spent six days in jail, a total that counts his initial arrest and subsequent arrests on bench warrants after he failed to show for court dates.

 On July 14, Taylor was charged with 37 misdemeanor counts of cruelty to animals, a felony count of possession of a controlled substance, a felony count of dog-fighting and two other misdemeanor charges, one count each of possession of dogs by a felon and owning sport fighting dogs.
 Sheriff Dart said that although Taylor is thought to have bred and trained the dogs to sell or rent there, evidence did not indicate that any dogfights took place at the South Holland location.
 On July 16, Cook County Circuit Judge Camille Willis set Taylor's bond at $100,000.

+January 2025 Paulding County, Georgia

+Over 100 chained dogs were discovered in November 2022 after an Amazon driver made a report.
+The dog owner, Vincent Burrell, was convicted on 93 counts of dog fighting and 10 counts of cruelty to animals.
+In January, 2025, Burrell was sentenced to 475 years in prison.